Table of Contents

 • Certificates of deposit (CDs)

-These may be familiar to you.
-Most people will have financial assets in their 401(k) or individual retirement accounts (IRA).
+Many people hold financial assets in retirement accounts such as a 401(k) or individual retirement accounts (IRA).

 Not Everything You Own Is an Asset